 - 8. Initial Draft of Capstone Paper including literature review and outline of methods if appropriate: Submit your work in progress via the BlazeVIEW Assignment Dropbox.
 Your review of the literature so far should highlight gaps in the literature that your research may address.
 Also include an outline of the methods you will be using to conduct your project in this submission or a draft of as much of the paper as you have written.
-(Not Graded, but Required) Due date in course calendar. - 9.
+Due date in course calendar. - 9.
 Electronic Portfolio (PO 2): Follow the formatting requirements and guidelines for selecting work samples given in the BlazeVIEW site.
 Use of Google Sites software for compiling your portfolio is required.
 You cannot complete your degree with an incomplete portfolio.
 Your resume and professional development plan must be included at the time of submission.
 All links must work.
 Grade weight: 25% Due date in course calendar.
 Successful completion of this assignment is necessary to fulfill requirements for this course and indicates partial accomplishment of MLIS Program-level student learning outcomes.
-Your finished assignment must be uploaded to the designated online portal (LiveText). - 10.
+Your finished assignment must be uploaded to the designated online portal (LiveText).
+You cannot pass the course without completing this assignment. - 10.
 Capstone Paper (SLO 5): The Capstone Paper is a formal, academic journal style research paper presenting the findings from the research project agreed to by the student and the instructor.
 It is also the basis of the conference style presentation.
 It is to be written following the Publication Manual of the American Psychological Association (APA style guide) and contain all appropriate elements (abstract, references, etc.) The body of the paper should fall between 3,000 6,000 words, not counting the reference list and any appendices that may be attached.
 The finished document should be formatted according to APA guidelines (see Section 8.03 of the APA manual), double-spaced, using 12 point font with standard margins.
 The paper is to be submitted electronically in .doc, .docx or .rtf format.
 Grade weight: 25% Due date in course calendar.
 Successful completion of this assignment is necessary to fulfill requirements for this course and indicates partial accomplishment of MLIS Program-level student learning outcomes.
-Your finished assignment must be uploaded to the designated online portal (currently LiveText). - 11.
+Your finished assignment must be uploaded to the designated online portal (currently LiveText).
+You cannot pass the course without completing this assignment. - 11.
 Conference- style Presentation of your Capstone Paper (SLO 6): Develop a conference-style presentation derived from your research and findings on your Capstone topic.
 Presentations will last 15 to 20 minutes with 10 minutes for questions and discussion.
 You present online using Blackboard Collaborate during the last week of class.
 Grade weight: 20%.
 Due dates in course calendar.
 Successful completion of this assignment is necessary to fulfill requirements for this course and indicates partial accomplishment of MLIS Program-level student learning outcomes.
 Your finished assignment must be uploaded to the designated online portal (currently LiveText).
+You cannot pass the course without completing this assignment.